gsantner/memetastic/README.md

 * Memes: [knowyourmeme.com](http://knowyourmeme.com) | [/r/MemeTemplatesOfficial](https://www.reddit.com/r/MemeTemplatesOfficial)  | [memes.at](http://www.memes.at/)

 ## Licensing
-Copyright (C) 2016-2017 MemeTastic contributors <https://github.com/gsantner/memetastic>
+Copyright (C) 2016-2017 MemeTastic contributors \<https://github.com/gsantner/memetastic\>
 The app is licensed GPL v3.
-The translations (strings.xml) are licensed CC0 1.0.
+Localization files (strings\*.xml) are licensed CC0 1.0.
 For more licensing informations, see [`3rd party licenses`](/app/src/main/res/raw/licenses_3rd_party.md).
 We consider fair use of the included meme templates. (*All trademarks and copyrights belong to their respective owners and are used here under the terms of Fair Use and the Digital Millennium Copyrights Act (DMCA).*)
 We don't own any of these unless other specified.
 If one or more meme template (/font) violates copyright laws and